Melody Davidson

-Melody Davidson (born 1962 or 1963) was the head coach of the Canadian national women's hockey team.
-She was the head coach of the gold medal winning 2006 Winter Olympics and 2010 Winter Olympics Canadian women's team.
+Melody Davidson (born 1962 or 1963) is a Canadian ice hockey coach.
+She served as head coach of the Canada women's national ice hockey team, leading them to a gold medal at the 2006 Winter Olympics and 2010 Winter Olympics.
 A graduate of the University of Alberta, she was also the head coach of the Cornell Big Red women's ice hockey team.
 Previously the head coach of the Connecticut College Camels women's ice hockey team.
+Davidson was inducted into the IIHF Hall of Fame in 2024.